kristianmandrup/red-forms/README.md

 For now, only the [easy-auth0-lock](https://github.com/tecla5/easy-graphql-auth/tree/master/packages/easy-auth0-lock) should be used, as we will use a MongoDB backend (via Mongoose) at present.

+Note: The auth module has not yet been published to npm.
+Will be done before next week (ie. before 20th of June).
+Don't be concerned about the Auth part until it is ready!

 The Git (entities) import UI should allow user to choose which `organisations`, `teams`, `team members` (users) and `repositories` + `branches` to import

 - [Auth0 Github signin with authorization grants](https://auth0.com/docs/connections/social/github)